200percentmicky/chadmusic/docs/commands.md

 | `[frequency]` | float | The frequency of the tremolo.
 Minimum value is `0.1`. |

 ## Player
 The main commands of the audio player.

+### Message > Apps > Add to queue

+??? abstract "Message Command Only"

+    This command is only available as a **Message Command**.
+It must be executed from the **Apps** section in a message's right-click context menu.

+!!! warning

+    This command requires the **Message Content** privileged intent to work.

+Adds a track to the queue by using the message's content as a search query.

 ### !bindchannel | !bindto | /player bindchannel `[channel]`